kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-mining/deep-dive-blocks.md

 **Nonce**

 The nonce is a number.
 It is related to the target and is used by the person who wants to be elected, in order to complete the work.
-For all intents and purposes, since we are only concerned with the _Blocks. _This is a sufficient
+For all intents and purposes, since we are only concerned with the \_Blocks. \_This is a sufficient enough definition.

 #### The List Of Transactions